mirucon/required-ja/required.md

 Along with these checks you should also run the theme through the [Theme Check](https://wordpress.org/plugins/theme-check/) plugin.
 You can find a full list of what it [checks here](https://make.wordpress.org/themes/handbook/review/required/theme-check-plugin/ "Theme check plugin").

+* * *

 Note: If you are getting started with your first reviews, please read [Become a reviewer](https://make.wordpress.org/themes/handbook/get-involved/become-a-reviewer/).

+* * *

 Warning: **If you are a theme shop you should be selling under GPL to be in the WordPress.org repo** ([See explanation](https://make.wordpress.org/themes/2015/08/15/themes-should-be-100-gpl/)).
 Example: If you have a **Themeforest account** and you’re selling themes on it, all those themes need to state on their sales page that they are **100% GPL compatible** ([Info](https://help.market.envato.com/hc/en-us/articles/202501194-Theme-Plugin-Licensing-Options)).

+* * *

+## Multiple Theme Author Accounts

+Warning: **This is important,  so please read it carefully**

+You can have multiple accounts with the following restrictions:

+*   You can’t have more than one (1) open ticket in any of the trac reports/queues or under review.
+That means you can’t have one (1) theme ticket from an account and another one from a secondary account, simultaneously open in any of the queues.
+*   Failing to respect the above requirement will result in the closing of all tickets and not having the possibility to upload those themes again.
+Also, a 1 month no upload possibility for each ticket closed.
+Depending on the severity of the case, you might also end up with a permanent ban on all your accounts
+*   To avoid penalties, we request that you disclose all your accounts by emailing us at themes\[at\]wordpress.org.

 ## Child themes